nhansendev/TimeMarkers/README.md

 	|▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒         .| |  80/100 pts ( 80.0%) | Est: 2023-11-21 01:20:46 AM
 	|▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒    .| |  90/100 pts ( 90.0%) | Est: 2023-11-21 01:20:45 AM
 	|▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒| | 100/100 pts (100.0%) | Est: 2023-11-21 01:20:45 AM

+# License
+Copyright (c) 2023, Nathan Hansen

+All rights reserved.

+This source code is licensed under the BSD-style license found in the

+LICENSE file in the root directory of this source tree.